 Specific guidelines for each genre are detailed in the category submission area.

 Thank you to all of our submitters!
 We truly look forward to reading your best, and are honored to have the opportunity to do so.
-Our staff is working hard to curate an incredible edition of the Progenitor Art and Literary Journal, here on the eve of our 60th Anniversary Edition!

-Our annual "Release Celebration and Reading" is scheduled to be held on Thursday, May 8th, 2025 beginning at 5:30pm in the Colorado Gallery of the Arts, and open to all.
+Our annual "Release Celebration and Reading" is scheduled to be held on Thursday, May 7th, 2026 beginning at 5:30pm in the Colorado Gallery of the Arts, and open to all.
 Attendees receive a free copy of the new book.

 The Progenitor Art & Literary Journal

 Each year, our publication sources the best of the best through a blind reading and committee approach.
-Thus, student status does not influence our selection; indeed, we publish works from amateur and professional writers and artists from all over the world annually.
+Student status does not influence our selection; indeed, we publish works from amateur and professional writers and artists from all over the world annually.
 Yet, we highly encourage students at Arapahoe Community College, and within the Colorado Community College System (CCCS), and of all the colleges and universities in Colorado to submit.

 We are honored to accept submissions from our students, the wider communities around Colorado, and all around the globe for our Art & Literary Journal in the genres of Poetry, Short Story (fiction), Flash Fiction, Creative Nonfiction (CNF), Flash Memoir, 10-Minute Plays (drama), Art (all genres considered, e.g. woodworking, paintings, ceramics, digital art not produced by AI, and so on) and Photography, and Illustrated (graphic) Stories and Comics.